-4.2.3 Fish densities in 'optimal' habitats based on electrofishing
+4.3.3 Fish densities in 'optimal' habitats based on electrofishing

-In comparison to fish density estimates derived from the electrofishing data, the snorkeling data for 2006-2012 suggests 1.3- to 22-fold higher densities of coho, depending on the year; generally lower densities of steelhead fry and age-1 parr; and much higher densities of age-2+ parr (0-0.4 parr/100 m bases on electrofishing versus 0.8-2.8 parr/100 m based on snorkeling; Tables 4.3 and 4.4).
+In comparison to fish density estimates derived from the electrofishing data, the snorkeling data for 2006-2013 suggests 1.3- to 22-fold higher densities of coho, depending on the year; generally lower densities of steelhead fry and age-1 parr; and much higher densities of age-2+ parr (0-0.4 parr/100 m based on electrofishing versus 0.8-2.8 parr/100 m based on snorkeling; Tables 4.3 and 4.4).
 Differences in density estimates derived from the two methods are expected, given that snorkeling was conducted at randomly chosen sites that spanned the entire channel width, whereas electrofishing sites were deliberately chosen to represent 'optimal' steelhead habitat and encompassed only a portion of the channel width.
-The annual estimates of steelhead fry were highly correlated for the two methods (R=0.93 excluding 2011), and to a lesser degree, so too were those for steelhead age-1+ parr and coho (R=0.56 and 0.51, respectively).
+The annual estimates of steelhead fry were highly correlated for the two methods (R=0.90 excluding 2011) and during recent years, so to for coho (R=0.73, 2008-2013) but not for age-1+ or age-2+ steelhead parr.

-For coho, the electrofishing data suggested that abundance remained consistently low during 2006-2012 (1.2-13.3 fish/100 m), whereas the snorkeling data indicated a trend of increasing density during 2008-2012 compared to that in 2006-2007 (Table 4.3).
-Electrofishing was ineffective for age-2+ steelhead in all years; a total of only 12 age-2+ parr were captured during electrofishing at 30 sites during 2006-2012 (Table 4.4), whereas snorkelers detected an average of 4 age-2+ steelhead per site over this period
+For coho, the electrofishing data suggested that abundance remained consistently low during 2006-2012 (1.2-13.3 fish/100 m), whereas the snorkeling data indicated an increase from 13 to 52 fish/100 m (Table 4.3).
+Electrofishing was ineffective for age-2+ steelhead in all years; a total of only 12 age-2+ parr were captured during electrofishing at 30 sites during 2006-2013 (Table 4.4), whereas snorkelers detected an average of 4 age-2+ steelhead per site over this period

-Electrofishing surveys in Coquitlam River during 2007-2012 followed a standardized methodology developed by Ron Ptolemy (BC MOE) to facilitate among-stream comparison of relative steelhead abundance in 'optimal' habitat.
+Electrofishing surveys in Coquitlam River during 2007-2013 followed a standardized methodology developed by Ron Ptolemy (BC MOE) to facilitate among-stream comparison of relative steelhead abundance in 'optimal' habitat.
 Ptolemy (2007) proposed an empirical maximum carrying capacity biomass of 272 g/100m for individual age classes of steelhead